balena-io-modules/balena-preload/README.md

 ## Usage

 This script requires the following environment variables to be set:
-  * `IMAGE`: The path to the OS image to modify
+  * `IMAGE`: The path to the OS image you downloaded for the APP you want to target.
   * `APP_ID`: ID of the App that will be assigned to the device.
-It can be extracted from the URL in the Resin dashboard, for instance `https://dashboard.resinstaging.io/apps/2167` means the `APP_ID` is `2167`.
+It can be extracted from the URL in the Resin dashboard, for instance `https://dashboard.resin.io/apps/2167` means the `APP_ID` is `2167`.
-  * `REGISTRY_HOST`: Docker registry from which to download the image.
-If unsure, use `registry.resin.io`.
-  * `API_TOKEN`: Authentication token for Resin, taken from the [preferences page](https://dashboard.resinstaging.io/preferences?tab=details).
-Alternatively, you can use an `API_KEY` variable with an API key from a config.json file or the [SDK](https://github.com/resin-io/resin-sdk/blob/master/DOCUMENTATION.md#resin.models.application.getApiKey).
+  * `API_TOKEN`: Authentication token for Resin, taken from the [preferences page](https://dashboard.resin.io/preferences?tab=details).

-  * `API_HOST`: Address of the Resin API.
-If unsure, use `https://api.resin.io`.
+**Note:** Before running the example below, make sure that you have successfully pushed to the APP and that the `Application commit` is the correct version of the code you intend to preload.

 ## Example